daskol/fast-bernoulli/README.md

 random variables with different parameters and logical operators applied to the sequence.
 Set of logical operators is not constrained in general but this implementation is based on `and(&)` and `not(~)` operators.
-As soon as a target distribtion paramer is "quantized" in a sequence logical operators, one can apply the transformations to a sequence of random values in run-time to draw a sample.
+As soon as a target distribution parameter is "quantized" in a sequence logical operators, one can apply the transformations to a sequence of random values in run-time to draw a sample.